-The Honors Program offers unparalleled opportunities to conduct original projects, even beginning as early as the summer before you matriculate at Clarkson in our five-week "Pre-Frosh" Summer Research Program.
+The Honors Program offers unparalleled opportunities to conduct original research, even beginning as early as the summer before you matriculate at Clarkson in our five-week "Pre-Frosh" Summer Research Program.
 In any of the following summers you can join the Summer Research Program doing up to 10 weeks of cutting edge research in a Clarkson laboratory, or an independent project under the guidance of a faculty member in engineering, business, or arts & sciences.
-We strongly encourage students to "leverage" their Clarkson experiences and seek opportunities in national internship programs such as the NSFs Research Experience for Undergraduates program, EPA, Amgen and DoE.
-Your project experience will culminate in the Honors Thesis, which is a piece of publishable quality scholarship, conducted under individual supervision of a faculty mentor.
+We strongly encourage students to "leverage" their Clarkson experiences and seek opportunities in national internship programs such as the NSFs Research Experience for Undergraduates (REU) program, EPA, Amgen and DoE.
+Your research experience will culminate in the Honors Thesis, which is a piece of publishable quality scholarship, conducted under individual supervision of a faculty mentor.

 Imagine applying to graduate school or your first job with several summers of research or project experience, an original Honors thesis, and perhaps even a peer-reviewed publication or patent on your resumé!

 We say "research" because that is the general term for the work that we do in universities, but as well as wearing a lab coat and peering into microscopes, you can conduct surveys, develop a business plan, study science fiction, write a play, or design a smart phone app!
 And these are just some of the projects undertaken by current students.